SFe-Team-was-taken/SFe/sfe64-latest/format-specification/sfe-format-specification.md

 ## 7.1 "Hydra" structure

-Like in E-mu Systems(r) SoundFont® 2.04, the format SFe64 version 4.00 is based on, the structure used is known as the "hydra" structure.
+Like in E-mu Systems® SoundFont® 2.04, the format SFe64 version 4.00 is based on, the structure used is known as the "hydra" structure.

-According to E-mu Systems(r), a hydra has nine heads.
+According to E-mu Systems®, a hydra has nine heads.
 Cut one off, and another two grow.

 No major changes have been made to the structure itself.
 All nine of the sub-chunks are required.
 If any are missing, the file is "Structurally Unsound."